ns1-terraform/terraform-provider-ns1/website/docs/index.html.markdown

 # NS1 Provider

 The NS1 provider exposes resources to interact with the NS1 REST API.
 The provider needs to be configured with the proper credentials before it can be used.
+Note also that for a given resource to function, the API key used must have the corresponding permissions set.

 Use the navigation to the left to read about the available resources.